2023 Best Social Sciences Schools in Missouri

 Full Social Sciences at Northwest Missouri State University Report

-Southeast Missouri State University landed the #7 spot in the 2023 rankings for the best social sciences programs.
-Located in the city of Cape Girardeau, Southeast Missouri State University is a public college with a moderately-sized student population.
+With a ranking of #7, Southeast Missouri State University did quite well on this year’s best schools for social sciences students.
+Located in the small city of Cape Girardeau, Southeast Missouri State University is a public college with a moderately-sized student population.

 Social Sciences majors at Southeast Missouri State University take out an average of $28,466 in student loans while working on their egree.